jhu-statprogramming-fall-2023/biostat777-project3-part1-sydlewis/README.md

 `check_couple` : provides a verdict about a couple, given their two ages

-Please note that this package is not meant to provide absolute judgement about a couple, but rather the application of one perspective about romantic age gaps.
+**Please note:** This package is not meant to be silly, unserious, and NOT to provide any absolute judgement about a couple.
+Relationships are complicated and a super simple mathmatical formula about one aspect of the individuals involved shouldn't hold too much weight.